 Harlem’s first large-scale sculpture exhibition

-Transforming Historic Parks into Artistic Landscapes in Spring 2024
+Returning to Transform Historic Parks into Artistic Landscapes in Spring 2025

 A Journey through Art and Community